 If you’re faithfully cleansing and moisturizing daily, only to follow up with a sticky powder brush, you’re painting dirt and grime right back on your face.
 Don’t sabotage yourself and wash those germ sticks regularly to avoid problems like persistent irritation and sparse eyelashes.

-How often is regularly?
+How often is it regularly?
 Depends on where you store your brushes and what kind of products you use.
-If the bristles of your brush are stuck together with old product, it’s been too long.
+If the bristles of your brush are stuck together with an old product, it’s been too long.
 Use liquid foundation and keep your brushes on the vanity where they get blasted with hairspray?
 Wash those suckers twice a week.
 Monthly is the absolute outer limit if you wear makeup daily.

-Exactly why should you go to the time and trouble of cleaning innocuous looking brushes?
+Exactly why should you go to the time and trouble of cleaning innocuous-looking brushes?

 Dirty Brushes Break You Out and Cause Skin Irritation

-Dirty makeup brushes can cause irritation and give you acne.
-If you think foundation is ruining your skin, it could be your routine and not the product itself.
+Dirty makeup brushes can irritate and give you acne.
+If you think the foundation is ruining your skin, it could be your routine and not the product itself.
 Wipe off the lid after each use and clean those brushes.
 Even if your skin is “clean,” your brushes are still collecting oil, dust, dead skin, and fallout from greasy hair products you spray around your mirror.
 Do not save it up in your brushes unless you enjoy wiping a concentrated mess of filth all over your T-zone.